Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/the-events-calendar/">The Events Calendar</a> adds venue and organiser support for Modern Tribe’s <a href="https://wordpress.org/plugins/the-events-calendar/">The Events Calendar </a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/toolset/">Toolset</a> adds support for <a href="https://wp-types.com/">OnTheGoSystems&#8217; Toolset</a> plugins: CRED, Types and Views.
 * <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce</a> allows attribute taxonomies and product variations to be broadcasted.
+* <a href="https://broadcast.plainviewplugins.com/addon/wp-all-import/">WP All Import</a> adds support for post updates from Soffly's <a href="http://www.wpallimport.com/">WP All Import Pro</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/wpml/">WPML</a> adds support for <a href="http://wpml.org/">ICanLocalize’s WPML</a> translation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/wp-ultimate-recipe/">WP Ultimate Recipe</a> adds support for recipes and ingredients from <a href="http://bootstrapped.ventures">Bootstrapped Ventures’</a> <a href="http://bootstrapped.ventures">WP Ultimate Recipe</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/yoast-seo/">Yoast SEO</a> adds support for the <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> plugin.